 The targets of pieings often have reactionary tendencies, but they’re not necessarily all on the right: Labour leader Jeremy Corbyn was egged in early March by a Brexit supporter (given Corbyn’s muddled position on the European Union, he ought to be pummeled from multiple fronts, and with mincemeat).
 Generally, though, the entarted share certain qualities: smugness, vanity, wealth, and entitlement.
 And for every face, there is a pie.
 It is a culinary fact that Ted Cruz’s face was reverse-engineered to accommodate a heaping portion of bananas Foster.
 Ivanka’s Daddy’s-little-grifter pout just begs for a sliver of key lime.

 As for Jordan Peterson, the options are multiple and tantalizing.
 A manly pork pie for his masculine, man-bearded face?
 A feminizing cherry glaze to soften his edges?
-Perhaps maybe his self-serious aura can only really be tempered by Kiev cake—a delicacy made popular by the Soviet Karl Marx Confectionary Factory (now Roshen) that should remind all of us, in every buttercream-filled bite, of the repression, deprivation, and intellectual narrow-mindedness that state socialism can loose upon the world.
+Maybe his self-serious aura can only really be tempered by Kiev cake—a delicacy made popular by the Soviet Karl Marx Confectionary Factory (now Roshen) that should remind all of us, in every buttercream-filled bite, of the repression, deprivation, and intellectual narrow-mindedness that state socialism can loose upon the world.

 It’s a real shame Richard Spencer got out of the fascism racket before anyone had a chance to get to him with a tray of Zwetschgenkuchen.
 What was so satisfying about him getting punched on camera?
 Not pain.
 No: The sucker punch landed while Spencer was explaining to a reporter the significance of the white-nationalist meme of Pepe the frog.
 That’s behavior only a pie can dignify.